Learn more about the school Curriculum in this section.

 KS2 domains = word reading, predict, retrieve, infer, vocabulary, summarise, author’s choice, compare, cohesion

-Year 1 have guided reading Monday to Thursday for 20 minutes where the children read in a group with either the teacher or the LSA, read for pleasure and complete a phonics activity independently.
+Year 1 and Year 2 have daily guided reading sessions (5 times per week) where the children read in a group with either the teacher or the LSA.
 In this time, the children will focus on decoding the text and fluency in reading, prosody which is where the children will focus on developing meaning with appropriate meaning and intonation and finally comprehension where the children will draw on knowledge of vocabulary, identify/explain key aspects of fiction/non-fiction texts, identify + explain the sequence of events and inference.
-Then Year 1 also have a whole class session where the whole class focus on one domain a week.
-In this session, the children will complete a task based on the focus domain.

 KS2 (years 3-6) have 4 guided reading sessions per week.
 The children have 2 whole class sessions where we focus on 2 domains together and read a text together.
 The children complete an activity based on each domain introduced this week.
 The other 2 sessions – the children have comprehension practise, read for pleasure, read with a teacher or LSA to answer questions linked to 2 domains.
 By the end of these 2 sessions, all children would have completed all activities.